Sharmaanuj10/python/README.md

 # Python
-All of python project are going to saved here
+In this library you are going to see my project that I created till now.